-Please refer to the Audiological Manual for additional fitting information, as well as information about skull simulator measurements, which are useful to ensure the sound processor works as intended in the preoperative trial.
+Please refer to the Audiological Manual for additional fitting information, as well as information about skull simulator measurements, which are useful for ensuring the sound processor works as intended in the pre-operative trial.

-For additional information about trial setup for children, please refer to page 20.
+For additional information about trial set-up for children, please see page 20.

-Sound processor selection
+Sound processor and accessories selection